 The school registration process will take place in the spring.
 If you are an eligible student, share this information with your school's disability services or career services coordinator, and ask him or her to contact the WRP Coordinator at email@example.com.
 Please understand that we work directly with college coordinators, and cannot respond to inquiries from individual students.

 If your college or university does not participate in the WRP you may be able to interview for the program on the campus of a participating college or university in your area.
-The recruitment schedule will be available in mid-August, 2012 or sooner under the Resources section of the WRP Website at www.wrp.gov.
+The recruitment schedule is available under the Resources section of the WRP Website at www.wrp.gov.

 The WRP is co-sponsored by the U.S. Department of Labor's Office of Disability Employment Policy (ODEP) and the U.S. Department of Defense's Office of Diversity Management & Equal Opportunity (ODMEO), with support from other federal agencies.